mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

     in an entity.
 With each new AutoCAD release, new group codes will be added to entities to accommodate additional features.

-Usage of Group Codes in Subclasses Twice
+Usage of group codes in subclasses twice
 ----------------------------------------

 Some later entities entities contains the same group code twice for different purposes, so order in the sense of which one comes first is important. (e.g. ATTDEF group code 280)

-Tag Order is Sometimes Important Especially for AutoCAD
+Tag order is sometimes important especially for AutoCAD
 -------------------------------------------------------

-In `LWPOLYLINE` the order of tags is important, if the `count` tag is not the first tag in the `AcDbPolyline` subclass, AutoCAD will not close the polyline when the `close` flag is set, by the way other applications like BricsCAD ignores the tag order and renders the polyline always correct.
+In LWPOLYLINE the order of tags is important, if the `count` tag is not the first tag in the AcDbPolyline subclass, AutoCAD will not close the polyline when the `close` flag is set, by the way other applications like BricsCAD ignores the tag order and renders the polyline always correct.